AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user attempts to edit a custom form that has a section break, they cannot edit the form, and they see the following message:

-Specified section break security cannot be applied on all object types
+[!UICONTROL Specified section break security cannot be applied on all object types]

 **Issues when printing Dashboards to PDF**